icon of the Holy Mother of Mercy Holy Theotokos of Mercy Community

 "The clergy of the Orthodox-Catholic Church of America are a diverse group of men and women who have responded to a calling into sacramental ministry in a myriad of settings which include parishes, hospitals, nursing homes, jails and prisons, spirituality centers, monasteries, social centers, home chapels, etc. Our common task is to live within the Great Orthodox Tradition in an American way, praying for one another and ministering the Holy Mysteries to people who find themselves hungry for God and have yet to be welcomed at the Holy Table.
 We count the beginning of our autocephalous church to be January 1, 1910."

-We are two canonically ordained priests and professed monks, in the Orthodox monastic tradition, within the Orthodox-Catholic Church of America.
-The Community is a dependency of the Skete at Crosswood Centre in Auburn, IN.
-We thus report directly to the Metropolitan of the Orthodox-Catholic Church of America.
+We are two canonically ordained priests and Stavrophor monks within the Orthodox-Catholic Church of America.
+Since we are located in Massachusetts, we are canonically assigned to the Vicariate of the North Atlantic Coast of the Archdiocese.
+As monastics within the Orthodox-Catholic Church of America, we are members of the Skete at Crosswood Centre.
 Each of us hold outside jobs to support ourselves, our ministry, and the Orthodox-Catholic Church of America.
 Thus we live directly in the world but try to not be of the world.

 Do not love the world or the things in the world.